-We are going to talk about the fluffiest dogs Siberian Husky vs Alaskan Malamute.
+We are going to talk about the fluffiest dogs: Siberian Husky vs. Alaskan Malamute.
 Some of the most beautiful and popular dog breeds are the Alaskan Malamute and the Siberian Husky.
 These dogs are suitable for cold weather and can survive in temperatures as low as minus 60 degrees Celsius.
-Both these breeds look very similar, yet there are many differences between them.
+Both of these breeds look very similar, yet there are many differences between them.
 Let’s find out which one will be the best choice for your family.

 The Alaskan Malamute was the first sled dog breed in the Arctic.
 They were bred to transport heavy loads over long distances at a steady pace.

 Siberian Huskies are also sled dog breeds, but they also worked with sleds and were used for light and fast walking.
 They were very essential for transporting people and food.

 In the 1900s, both the Alaskan Malamute and the Siberian Husky became popular in sled racing events.

 The American Kennel Club registered the Siberian Husky in 1930 and the Alaskan Malamute in 1935.

 Husky VS Alaskan Malamute Appearance

 Both the Alaskan Malamute and the Siberian Husky look almost the same, but there are considerable differences between them.
 These differences make them easily distinguishable.